aspnet/Tooling/known-issues.md

 The shared framework is not available in Azure Web Apps yet.
 We are working on getting it included.

+#### Publishing RC1 projects with RC2 tooling publishes source files

+When publishing an RC1 project with RC2 tooling, source files will be published even if you checked the "No Source" checkbox in RC1.
+To change to publishing binaries you'll need to modify the publish profile (.pubxml file under Properties\PublishProfiles) to include the following.
+For details on the workaround see http://stackoverflow.com/a/37425515.

 #### Target runtime dropdown

 In some cases the target runtime debug dropdown doesn't get populated correctly.